deltaswapio/deltaswap/whitepapers/0010_integrity_checkers.md

 ### Out of scope (for now)

-- Registration of Integrity Checkers: For now, Wormchain will be restricted to trusted Integrity Checkers.
+- Registration of Integrity Checkers: For now, Deltachain will be restricted to trusted Integrity Checkers.
-- Gas cost: For now, executing the checkers on Wormchain will be free.
+- Gas cost: For now, executing the checkers on Deltachain will be free.

 ## Overview

 After making an observation, a Phylax checks if there are integrity checkers configured for the emitter.
-If there are, it submits a pre-observation to the integrity-checker smart contract on Wormchain.
+If there are, it submits a pre-observation to the integrity-checker smart contract on Deltachain.
 It then saves the pre-observation to a local database.

 After its conditions are met, an integrity-checker approves the wormhole message it deems to be valid.

-The Phylax picks up the messages approved from the integrity-checkers on Wormchain when they correspond to an observation the Phylax has made itself.
+The Phylax picks up the messages approved from the integrity-checkers on Deltachain when they correspond to an observation the Phylax has made itself.
 It signs and broadcasts the signature to the Phylax peer to peer network.
 Thereby, an integrity-checker is unable to modify or inject messages and can only block messages.

 ## Terminology

 * `Pre-Observation` - used to designate an observation being submitted to the integrity checker contract by a Wormhole Phylax.
 They are similar to observations, i.e. a Wormhole message signed by a single phylax, but can be distinguished by their prefix and signature format.
 They follow the same signature format as signed gossip messages described in [phylax key usage](0009_phylax_key.md) with a unique signature prefix.
 Signed pre-observations therefore cannot be used like signed observations to create a VAA.
-* `Batching` - pre-observations accumulate over a configurable time period and are batch submitted to Wormchain.
+* `Batching` - pre-observations accumulate over a configurable time period and are batch submitted to Deltachain.
 This both saves on gas costs and results in less computational overhead.
 * `Persistence` - the Phylax persists the status of pre-observations to the local database.
-* `Retry` - the Phylax periodically watches the Wormchain state and ensures that all local pre-observations have been submitted correctly.
+* `Retry` - the Phylax periodically watches the Deltachain state and ensures that all local pre-observations have been submitted correctly.
 In case of an error, it retries the submission.